What is TEFL and Where do I Start?

 • A group of 7 year old children in a private language school in Vietnam.
 Their parents and guardians have decided to invest in extra English for them outside of school.

-• A one-to-one class with the production manager of a company in France, at her place of work.
+• A one-to-one class with the production manager of a company in France, at her place of work or online.
 The company has just started working internationally and she needs to communicate more effectively with her future colleagues in specific business situations.

 • A group of 10 university students in Brazil at a language school.
 They need to prepare for an exam that allows them to go and study in the USA.